SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 - Depending on which GPU hardware is used, a specific back-end package has to be installed and imported (e.g. CUDA for NVIDIA's GPUs or Metal for Apple's).
 - For some cases, we must use a special ODE solver supporting simulations on GPUs.

-Furthermore, to receive good performance, we should also make the following adaptation:
+Furthermore, to receive good performance, we should also make the following adaptations:
 - By default, Julia's decimal numbers are implemented as `Float64`s, however, using `Float32`s is advantageous on GPUs.
-IDeally all initial conditions and parameter values should be specified using these.
+Ideally, all initial conditions and parameter values should be specified using these.
 - We should designate all our vectors (i.e. initial conditions and parameter values) as [static vectors](https://github.com/JuliaArrays/StaticArrays.jl).

 We will assume that we are using the CUDA GPU hardware, so we will first load the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) backend package, as well as DiffEqGPU:
 ```@example ode_simulation_performance_5
 using CUDA, DiffEqGPU
 ```
-Which backend package you should use depend on your available hardware, with the alternative being listed [here](https://docs.sciml.ai/DiffEqGPU/stable/manual/backends/).
+Which backend package you should use depends on your available hardware, with the alternative being listed [here](https://docs.sciml.ai/DiffEqGPU/stable/manual/backends/).

 Next, we declare our model and `ODEProblem`.
 However, we make all values `Float64` (by appending `f0` to them) and all vectors static (by adding `@SVector` before their declaration, something which requires the [StaticArrays](https://github.com/JuliaArrays/StaticArrays.jl) package).
 ```@example ode_simulation_performance_5